pesterhazy/presumably/posts/howto-babashka.md

 (shell "whoami")
 ```

-Command output is visible to the user (stdout and stderr are inherited from the babashka process).
+When using [babashka.process/shell](https://github.com/babashka/process/blob/master/API.md#babashka.process/shell), the output of the command executed is visible to the user, as the subprocess inherits stdout and stderr from its parent.

 Bash equivalent: